“All In Music Match” supporters Michael Lerner (Telekinesis!), Adra Boo (Fly Moon Royalty), Sera Cahoone, and Erik Blood.

 As if we needed an excuse to get Cloud Cult on our airwaves again...
 The longtime KEXP favorites released an acoustic album earlier this year featuring live recordings of acoustic sets the band performed at the Southern Theater in Minneapolis.
 Seattle, though, was their inspiration, as band re-tooled the songs from their entire catalog to play an all-natural set during the Arts in Nature festival last summer (watch our video here).
 And they came back again this year to headline the KEXP sponsored benefit Little Big Show #9.
 So yeah, we had to ask them back into the KEXP studio to perform newly acoustic versions of four songs from four different albums.
 Unplug but recharge with this gorgeous and inspiring session now:

 Every Monday through Friday, we deliver a different song as part our Song of the Day podcast subscription.
 This podcast features exclusive KEXP in-studio performances, unreleased songs, and recordings from independent artists that our DJs think you should hear.
-Today’s song, featured on the Afternoon Show with Kevin Cole, is “Fall Apart” by Withered Hand from the 2014 album New Gods, on Slumberland Records.
+Today’s song, featured on the Morning Show with John Richards, is “Saint Stephen” by Dylan In The Movies from the 2014 album Sweet Rebel Thee on DeeVeeUs Records.